 - To provide a practical faith-based method for maintaining spiritual resilience

 - To support people in taking compassionate action in the world

 - To provide a language and framework that makes sense to those disenchanted by institutionalized religion

 - To find common ground across various religious and secular perspectives while still honoring our differences

-The approach rests on four habits:
+The approach rests on four strategies:

 FOSTERING SPIRITUAL EMOTIONS

-Joy, hope, compassion, awe, gratitude, love and trust nourish our souls and give us the strength to reach out and help others.
+Joy, hope, compassion, awe, gratitude, love and serenity nourish our souls and give us the strength to reach out and help others.
 We can't manufacture these spiritual emotions, but we can recognize their value and learn how to develop their presence in our lives.